-He visited the distinctive coastal town several times and immortalised it in his work in multiple ways.
+Escher visited the distinctive coastal town several times and immortalised it in his work in multiple ways.
 For instance, he created a lithograph, a woodcut and a colour drawing from a high elevation, and he captured the dilapidated houses in a lithograph.
 However, his most striking use of the town is the place it occupies in his metamorphoses.
 In Metamorphosis I it is a destination and in II and III he changes it into a chessboard.

 Less familiar is the image he produced in the town’s dark interior.
 In Covered Alley in Atrani three stepped alleys meet.
-The viewer is standing on a descending staircase (and thus senses a space behind him), and sees an alley with stairs going up to the left and a staircase on the right going down.
+The viewer is standing on a descending staircase (and thus senses a space behind them), and sees an alley with stairs going up to the left and a staircase on the right going down.
 To the far right is the starting point of a fourth stairway that also goes up.
-He thus creates four spaces within one work, two descending and two ascending.
+Escher thus creates four spaces within one work, two descending and two ascending.
 Or even five, if you also count the nexus in the middle.
-Because of the viewpoint he uses, Escher succeeds in combining several perspectives in one image.
+Because of the viewpoint he uses, he succeeds in combining several perspectives in one image.
 This is something he achieves in landscape prints such as Castrovalva but also in a more intimate print like this.
 A direct line can be drawn to the impossible spaces he constructs in prints such as Relativity, Convex and Concave and Waterfall.
-But whereas these can only exist on paper, Escher sticks to reality here.
+But whereas those can only exist on paper, Escher sticks to reality here.

 [*] Wim Hazeu, M.C.
 Escher, Een biografie, Meulenhoff, 1998, p.
 148